-- (1) To inform school employees about how sexual offenders prey on children so that with timely reporting, such misconduct may be prevented in our schools; - (2) To provide a checklist of "risk behaviors" which may be sexual grooming and need to be reported; and - (3) To provide additional Guidelines for practices that will protect students from sexual abuse by providing educators the tools to stop potential grooming behaviors.
+- (1) To inform school employees about how sexual offenders prey on children so that with timely reporting, such misconduct may be prevented in our schools; - (2) To provide a checklist of "risk behaviors" which may be considered sexual grooming and need to be reported; and - (3) To provide additional Guidelines for practices that will protect students from sexual abuse by providing educators and other adults the tools to stop potential grooming behaviors.

 II.
+Basic Principles

-Basic Principles Professionalism is the Best Protection
+Professionalism is the Best Protection

-While educators need to establish good relationships with students in order to teach them, educators must not rely upon students to meet their own social needs.
-If an educator relies on a student to meet the educator's social needs, their relationship is not a professional relationship.
-Nor is it a true friendship since educator-student relationship is by its very nature, not an equal or even relationship.
+While educators need to establish good relationships with students in order to teach them, educators and adults interacting with students must not rely upon students to meet their own social needs.
+If an adult relies on a student to meet the her/his own social needs, the relationship is not a professional relationship.
+Nor is it a true friendship since adult-student relationship is by its very nature, not an even or an equal or relationship.

-The relationship between educator and student is a relationship of trust where the educator has power over the student, making it inappropriate and unprofessional for the educator to try and meet his/her social needs through that relationship.
-While good relationships with students are very important for the education process that does not mean that the educator may become personal friends with his/her students.
-Failure to follow this basic principle of professionalism can result in an educator fitting the profile of someone attempting to engage in sexual misconduct with students, even if that is not the educator's intent.
+The relationship between adult and student is a relationship of trust where the adult has power over the student, making it inappropriate and unprofessional for the adult to try and meet his/her social needs through that relationship.
+While good relationships with students are very important for the education process, that does not mean that the adult may become personal friends with his/her students.
+Failure to follow this basic principle of professionalism can result in an adult fitting the profile of someone attempting to engage in sexual misconduct with students, even if that is not the adult's intent.

 At the same time, a sound and trusting relationship with students is often necessary to advance educational goals.
-To strike an appropriate balance an educator must consider whether s/he is attempting to have personal needs met through the relationship, or to have a peer-to-peer or "special relationship" with a student.
-The educator is the adult and is responsible for establishing professional boundaries.
+To strike an appropriate balance, an adult must consider whether s/he is attempting to have personal needs met through the relationship, or to have a peer-to-peer or "special relationship" with a student.
+The adult is responsible for establishing professional boundaries.

-Even in small villages where everyone knows everyone and school employees may be related to some of their students, these principles of professional relationships with students apply whenever educators are on the job.
+Even in small communities where everyone knows everyone and school employees may be related to some of their students, these principles of professional relationships with students apply whenever adults are on the job.